Your ultimate guide to the United States presidential election of 2012.

 My Republican views – Protection of the innocent and respect for all life as life is sacred and from our divine creator.
 Life is not something that can be regulated by the market or diminished with social trends.
 Life is divine and needs to be protected and respected.
 I believe in Family values, I am a husband and a father.
 A balanced budget amendment is a very good idea.

 Who do I usually vote for?
 I am liberal but in a Libertarian way.
 What does this mean?
 My views come from the enlightenment and the founding fathers.
-That is reduce the burden of government and this will help all people.
+That reduces the burden of government and this will help all people.

 I am a Libertarian but I vote Republican because I believe as an economist they understand free trade and small government.
 I think ironically as it sounds Republicans help the poor the most.
 Think of Ronald Reagan.
 I am a family man and Republicans protect family values and are pro-life and promote freedom of religion not freedom from religion.
 I do have problems with the Republicans on many issues.
 However, life, the family issue as well as small government, low taxes, balanced budget, helping the poor with greater economic freedom are the most important for me.
 If the Democrats were for life and the Republicans were not, I would be a Democrat.
 If you want to read more of my views read my view on what makes a bad US President.